When you intend to purchase a new laptop from a store or online retailer there are so many to choose from and you’ll want to make the correct choice.

 The laptop is equipped with the usual ports, but an extra USB would have been useful, for a machine in this price bracket, to improve connectivity.

-This great looking 2-in-1 laptop is our overall pick as the best Lenovo laptop for a number of reasons.
-The machine is versatile, portable and efficient, whether you’re using it for work or play.
+This great-looking 2-in-1 laptop is our overall pick as the best Lenovo laptop for several reasons.
+The machine is versatile, portable, and efficient, whether you’re using it for work or play.

 The laptop is well-built and has a greater number of features than some of its more expensive rivals.
 If you need a functional machine for everyday tasks, the Lenovo Yoga laptop is well worth checking out for the price it’s on offer.

 The Lenovo IdeaPad N42-20 is equipped with the Intel Celeron N3060 processor with a base speed of 1.6GHz; this can be turbo boosted to 2.48GHz.